 If You Found One Dead Cockroach

-Monitor the situation for the next few weeks.
-Check the area daily and look for additional signs like droppings or more dead roaches.
-A single roach, especially a larger species near an exterior door, may not require immediate action.
+Watch the area for the next few weeks.
+Check each day and look for droppings or more dead roaches.
+A single roach near an outside door (especially a larger species) may not call for action right away.

 - Seal gaps around doors, windows, and pipes